 1 tablespoon freshly ground black pepper [~4 g]?

 1 tablespoon chipotle powder or smoked paprika [8 g]

 2 good bottles (1 l) barbecue sauce (ie: Stubb's)

 30 g butter

 Pat the meat dry and rub the spice mix on all sides, leaving no spot.

-Place the meat in a roasting pan, uncovered, fat side up if any, and dispose the bay leaves around.
+Place the meat in a roasting pan, uncovered, fat side up if any.

 Place the thermoprobe into the center of the meat.